tonihele/OpenKeeper/README.md

 `(*` low priority

 `(**` vertex animations, we need our own animation control, JME doesn't support out of the box

+`(***` The map format is awfully complex and complete (rules, effects, etc. the whole game really), so better hold this off for a long time and use the originals

 Resources
 =========